Our 2018 Herbstalk Teaching Team!

 Wild Carrot Herbs

 Mischa Schuler is a playful soul, living and practicing herbal medicine in Portland, Maine.
-She specializes in anxiety support, as well as women's reproductive health and children's digestive, respiratory and skin health.
+She specializes in anxiety support, as well as women's thyroid and reproductive health and children's digestive, respiratory and skin health.
 Her herbal apothecary and practice, Wild Carrot Herbs, is stocked with powders, tinctures and teas, which she formulates specifically to individual needs with the intention of healing the vitality of underlying tissues so that acute and chronic conditions resolve without recurrence.
-She offers herbal classes and apprenticeships locally.
+She offers herbal classes and apprenticeships in Portland, Maine.

 The CommonWealth Center for Holistic Herbalism